 - Interactive tools like calculators or demos that offer a way to test drive your solution

 - Online forms that help visitors begin the sales process

 Embrace New Virtual Sales Tools

 Shift your sales and marketing efforts online using web-based initiatives like webinars, virtual town halls and pre-recorded video tutorials.
 Once you settle on the type of virtual event you want to implement, use email, social channels and paid media to promote these events to current customers and potential prospects.

 Your customers need thought leadership now more than ever.
 Continue to tap your internal resources to create timely, relevant content (blog posts, guides and podcasts) that addresses your customers’ pain points.
 It’s also a good time to audit existing content and rewrite blog posts to address the curveballs of today’s changing economy.
 The world is clamoring for insight to help them solve their toughest business challenges.
 You and your team are just the ones to deliver it.

 Prepare for the Future

-No one knows what the coming weeks have in store.
+When times of uncertainty strike, no one will know what the coming months will have in store.
 But there’s one thing for certain: business will pick up.
 So continue to work with your teams to build out your marketing materials.
 Polish that pitch deck.
 Strengthen your digital tools.
 Brainstorm ways to reach new clients.
 When the time is right, you’ll be ready to hit the go button and get back to business.